VCV Over 60s

-When the forecast temperature exceeds 36oC, captains shall consider the following to minimize the risk involved in playing: adjusting the starting time; reduced over games; additional drinks breaks; split innings; earlier retirement for batsmen, limit bowling spells to 3 overs maximum and the regular rotation of fieldsmen.
+When the forecast temperature exceeds 36oC, captains shall consider the following to minimize the risk involved in playing: adjusting the starting time; reduced over games; additional drinks breaks; split innings; earlier retirement for batters, limit bowling spells to 3 overs maximum and regular rotation of fielders.

 3. Air Pollution

-VCV recommends the following considerations when playing or training for cricket when air quality is a potential issue:
+VCV recommends the following considerations when playing or training for cricket when the air quality is an issue:

 a) General air quality at the ground / training facility – If any of the air quality measures are over 200 (see below for PM2.5 air quality guidelines), we advise serious consideration be given to suspending play/training.